 A survey of Christian theology, examining the central ecclesial teachings of the Christian faith with special emphasis given to their biblical foundation, historical context, and contemporary relevance.
-Credit Hour(s): 3 Semester Offered: Fall Spring Area of Inquiry: Religion

 REL279: Topics in Ministries Studies

 This course is designed to introduce students to aspects of Christian ministry not covered in other courses, including newly emerging prospects and paradigms.
 May be taken for credit with different topics.
 Credit Hour(s): 3